Episcopal High School (Alexandria, Virginia): Conference affiliation

+Football

 The football team won back-to-back IAC Championships in 2015 and 2016 led by head coach Panos Voulgaris.
 The 2016 team was consistently ranked in the Washington Post Top 10 for the first time in over 25 years.
 During Voulgaris' tenure the program produced numerous college football players including multiple nationally ranked recruits.

+Soccer

 In the fall of 2008 the boys' varsity soccer team completed a perfect IAC season with a 23-0-0 record.
-It went on to become the number one team in the state of Virginia by defeating NSCAA-nationally-ranked #3 Norfolk Academy 4-0 in the VISAA Championship final.
+It went on to become the number one team in the state of Virginia by defeating NSCAA-nationally ranked #3 Norfolk Academy 4–0 in the VISAA Championship final.
 The team finished the season ranked as the #13 team in the country.
 In the 2009 fall season the boys' varsity soccer team finished the year with a double overtime win over Collegiate School (Richmond, VA) which brought two consecutive state championship trophies back to Alexandria.
 Episcopal was also the 2009 IAC champion and was ranked as the number 3 team in the country.

-There are varsity, junior varsity, and, for some sports, junior-level teams.
-Students are expected to complete three seasons of sports as freshmen, at least two as sophomores and juniors, and at least one as seniors.
-However, these requirements may be met by participation in non-interscholastic sports or by serving as managers for the scholastic sports teams.